Grilling is an all-year season.

-- Use a pairing knife to cut a pocket into the side of a chicken breast.
+- Use a paring knife to cut a pocket into the side of a chicken breast.
 Stuff with sun-dried tomatoes, toasted pine nuts, and feta.
 Grill or roast in a 450 degrees Fahrenheit oven for 10-12 minutes, until cooked through.

 - Pound chicken breast until uniformly ¼” thick.
 Rub with salt and pepper and olive oil and grill until lightly charred.
 Top with chopped figs, goat cheese, and arugula.

-- Combine 2 Tbsp curry with a can of coconut milk and 1 cup chicken stock and simmer in sauce pan.
+- Combine 2 Tbsp curry with a can of coconut milk and 1 cup chicken stock and simmer in saucepan.
 Stir in chunks of bok choy, and sliced mushrooms and simmer for 10 minutes.
 Serve over brown rice.